o3de/o3de.org/content/docs/user-guide/project-config/add-remove-gems.md

 1. (Optional) Register the Gem if it is from an external source.

-1. Locate the Gem you want to enable or disable.
+1. Locate the Gem you want to activate or deactivate.

-1. Enable or disable the Gem.
+1. Activate or deactivate the Gem.

 1. (Optional) Selecting a Gem version.